 Measured RCM only levels were assessed for the applicability of modifying factors in accordance with the EPA's NPfI.

 There were no intermittent or tonal noise sources, as defined in the NPfI, audible from either site during the survey.

-None of the measurements for RCN satisfied the conditions outlined in Section 3.4 when assessing low-frequency noise.
+One of the measurements for RCN satisfied the conditions outlined in Section 3.4 and was assessed for low-frequency modifying factors in Table 4.2.